-Steve was raised and educated in Dallas, and has had a multifaceted career in investments, business, government, public affairs, media relations and marketing for more than 41 years.
+Steve was raised and educated in Dallas, and has had a multifaceted career in investments, business, government, public affairs, media relations and marketing for more than 45 years.
 His professional experience has included wealth management for private clients and churches, business planning and marketing, high-level government relations, and program development responsibilities.
-He is currently a Registered Representative with LPL Financial, an independent Financial Advisor with Independent Financial Partners (IFP), and is President of Cotton Wealth Management Associates, a financial planning and wealth management firm.
+He is currently a Registered Representative with LPL Financial, an independent Financial Advisor with Private Advisor Group (PAG), and is President of Cotton Wealth Management Associates, a financial planning and wealth management firm.

-Steve holds his Series 7 federal securities license and Series 31 Managed Futures license through LPL Financial.
-He also holds a Series 66 state securities license through both LPL Financial and IFP, in addition to a Group One Texas Insurance license.
+Steve holds his Series 7 Federal Securities license and Series 31 Managed Futures license through LPL Financial, his Series 66 State Securities license through both PAG and LPL Financial, and his Group 1 Insurance license through the State of Texas.

-Steve is an active member of the Dallas-Fort Worth Council on World Affairs and the Rotary Club of Dallas.
+Steve is a former member of the Dallas-Fort Worth Council on World Affairs and the Rotary Club of Dallas.
 He served on the Rotary Board of Directors 2010-2013, serving as Chairman of the club’s Outstanding Teacher Awards program.
+He also served on the Rotary Club of Dallas Foundation Board of Trustees and is a member of its Investment Committee.
 In 2006, he was selected to be the first President of the new Dallas Association of Southwestern University Alumni.
 In November, 2013, Steve was honored as an “Outstanding Professional Alumnus” by Southwestern University at the annual Homecoming Celebration, one of only three alumni chosen nationwide that year.

 Mr. Cotton earned a B.A. in Political Science from Southwestern University in Georgetown, Texas in 1977 and received his M.A. in Government with Certification in National Security Studies from Georgetown University in Washington, D.C. in 1986.
 During his public policy career, he served in the Texas Legislature as Administrative Assistant to a Texas State Senator, Administrative Assistant to a Texas State Representative, worked for a Texas Supreme Court Justice, and served with three Members of Congress in Washington, D.C. as a senior Legislative Assistant, Special Assistant, and Press Secretary/Communications Director.
 He is a graduate of the Congressional Research Service’s Institute for Legislative Staff.